-%PUT \ALL\;
+%PUT ALL ;

-For information about SAS macro functions and variables, see SAS Macro Language Reference.
+For information about SAS macro functions and variables, see SAS Macro Language: Reference.

-Macro Variable Description

-CLIENTAPP name of the application.
+Macro Variable Description CLIENTAPP name of the client application.
+CLIENTAPPABREV abbreviated name of the client application.
+CLIENTMACHINE node name of the client machine.

-CLIENTAPPVERSION application version number.

-Macro Variable Description SASPROGRAMFILE the full path and filename of the SAS program that is currently being run.
+Macro Variable Description CLIENTMODE type of SAS Studio deployment: Mid-Tier (enterprise), Single-User, or Basic.
+CLIENTUSERID user ID of the client user.
+CLIENTUSERNAME full user name, if that information is available.
+CLIENTVERSION application version, including build number.
+SASHOSTNAME server node name (IP address or DNS name).
+SASPROGRAMFILE the full path and filename of the SAS program that is currently being run.
 This macro variable is available only for SAS program files that are saved on the same server on which your SAS Studio code is running.
+SASPROGRAMFILEHOST the server node name on which the current SAS program is being run.
+SASWORKINGDIR current working directory.
+SASWORKLOCATION location of the Work library.
 SYSPROCESSNAME name of the current SAS process.
 SYSPROCESSMODE current SAS session run mode or server type name.
 SYSVLONG4 SAS software release number, maintenance level, and four-digit year.

-Note: If you specify %put \all\ or %put \global\ in your SAS program, the output does not include any special characters.
+Note: If you specify put all or put global in your SAS program, the output does not include any special characters.
 For example, slashes are not included in directory paths.
-To view the output with these special characters, you must specify the individual macro variable by name, such as %put & sasprogramfile;.
+To view the output with these special characters, you must specify the individual macro variable by name, such as put & sasprogramfile;